saitejapala/saitejapala/README.md

 # 💫 About Me:
-I am currently working on Task manager app.
+I am currently in the process of deep learing with the real project in .Net WEB API, React with Type Script.

 ## 🌐 Socials: